aka00pikachu/Blin/README.md

    - Repository URL: https://github.com/Panzarotti/EleeStuff.git
    - Parent Directory: (whatever you want; probably /home/.../AndroidStudioProjects)
-   - Directory Name: (whatever you want; probably Calculater)
+   - Directory Name: (whatever you want; probably EleeStuff)

 That should check the stuff out and start a Gradle build!
 (I got a couple of errors about missing .iml files; I ignored them--I said to *not* remove the